Suzi Perry: Charity

 In 2006, Perry appeared as a celebrity showjumper in the BBC's Sport Relief event Only Fools on Horses.
 On 12 July, after being voted off the show, she revealed that she had fallen off her horse 12 times.

-Perry is a patron of Promise Dreams, a charity launched in 2001 and based in her home town of Wolverhampton.
-Promise Dreams raise money for seriously or terminally ill children, to provide treatment, help and support for them and their families.
+Perry is a patron of Promise Dreams, a charity launched in 2001 in her home town of Wolverhampton, to provide treatment for seriously or terminally ill children and to support their families.